Walter Coles: Career

 His father Isaac Coles died in June 1813, and his elder half-brother Isaac Coles Jr. less than a year later.
 Because of those deaths, Walter Coles inherited nine slaves and 1,240 acres of land in Pittsylvania County by the time he returned to Virginia after his discharge.
 Walter Coles established his home, which he called "Coles Hill", on that inherited land (about 6 miles east of Chatham, the county seat).
 About 1825, he built a handsome brick residence in the then-popular Georgian style.

 Like his father and most other family members, Coles continued to farm using enslaved labor.
 Complicating matters before 1830 several relatives of the same name owned significant numbers of slaves in Hanover County, Virginia and Albemarle County, Virginia.
 In 1830, this Walter Coles owned 56 enslaved people in Pittsylvania County.
 In the last federal census before his death, after making provision for his children, Coles or his son of the same name owned 20 enslaved people in Pittsylvania County, whereas the other man owned 96 enslaved people in the same area.

 Because of the poor condition of local roads, Coles usually traveled by carriage only to a river, then using waterborne transport to reach his destination.
-Thus, to travel to Richmond during his terms as a delegate described below, Coles could travel north by carriage to the James River to embark on a bateux which paddled and sailed to the state capital.
+Thus, to travel to Richmond during his terms as a delegate described below, Coles could travel north by carriage to the James River to embark on a bateau which paddled and sailed to the state capital.
 In 1819 Coles helped survey the Roanoke River nearer his plantations for the Roanoke Navigation Company, which sought to improve the navigability of the river, notorious for flooding, and which drained into North Carolina.
 After his election to Congress, as described below, Coles would travel by carriage to the Roanoke River, where he (and sometimes his family) then embarked on a boat, possibly changing vessels in North Carolina before sailing up to Chesapeake Bay and Washington, D.C.